LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/terminal/basic-commands.rst

    + - ``..``
      - The parent directory of the current directory

-For an in-depth tutorial of how to use a CLI to move through your daily life, refer to the :ref:`terminal commands tutorial <terminal-basics-tutorial>`.
+For an in-depth tutorial of how to use a CLI to move through your daily life, refer to the :ref:`terminal commands tutorial <terminal-commands-tutorial>`.

 Check Your Understanding
 ------------------------